amanvelani/Trivel-Technologies/README.md

 # Trivel-Technologies
-This is a site of Trivel Technologies.
+This is a website of Trivel Technologies.
-Changes for Testing.